-It’s remarkable how the squares beome nice and square once you join them!
+It's remarkable how the squares become nice and square once you join them!
 I was a little bit afraid that they would end up rectangular because the blanket itself is not square.
-Ofcourse this wasn’t the case and it ended up fine!
+Of course this wasn't the case and it ended up fine!

 So the details on this blanket:

-Name: The ‘My sister really needs to come up with a name for it’ blanket ( I know you are reading this so start thinking!) .
+Name: The 'My sister really needs to come up with a name for it' blanket.

-Hook used: 5.0 mm Clover Amour hook (So that’s an 8 or H hook in USA terms and a 6 in UK terms right?).
-I’m in love with the Amour hooks… Seriously if you never tried an ergonomic crochet hook, go borrow one somewhere!
-Normal hooks cause my hands to tense up really bad, but these don’t because of their ergonomic holds and shape.
+Hook used: 5.0 mm Clover Amour hook.
+I'm in love with the Amour hooks...
+Seriously if you never tried an ergonomic crochet hook, go borrow one somewhere!
+Normal hooks cause my hands to tense up really bad, but these don't because of their ergonomic holds and shape.

-Measures: approx 1.70 m long and 1.30 m wide (I diverted a little bit from the original 0.9 m x 2 m because this size was much more comfy to lie under).
+Measures: approx 1.70m long and 1.30m wide (I diverted a little bit from the original 0.9m x 2m because this size was much comfier to lie under).

 Time: Well, I started this one in this post so at the beginning of May.
 I took a little break when I heard I could join in at the first market of about a month.
 And I gave the blanket last week so that's a total of 3 months!
 Not bad hey!?

 After this, my hands have not been idle.
 Inspired by Little Woolie's Crochet-along, I decided to start a 'random' blanket myself!
 But since that blanket will probably take a while and I want the whole story documented in its own category.
 So I will post about that one in the next blog!

 Be the first to comment to this post!